-Lawyers have a word for when important evidence is lost or mislaid: spoliation.
-It’s related to the word “to spoil,” of course, because when evidence is lost your case can be spoiled, just like leftover meatloaf that was mislaid in the refrigerator for a couple weeks.
+South Carolina law has a name for when a party loses or destroys important evidence: spoliation.
+It’s related to the word “to spoil,” because when evidence is lost your case can be spoiled, just like leftover milk that was misplaced on the counter for a couple days.

-It’s vital to make sure the at fault party, also called the defendant, and the insurance company knows you’re looking for this critical evidence as soon as possible.
-Lawyers know to send a spoliation of evidence letter to the defendant and his insurance carrier when necessary, without delay.
+It’s vital to make sure the at fault party, also called the defendant, and the insurance company knows immediately you’re looking for this critical evidence.
+Eperienced injury lawyers know to send a spoliation of evidence letter to the defendant and his insurance carrier when necessary, without delay.
 When we send one, we send it to the insurance adjuster and the defendant itself, which can mean a business's local management, or even its CEO/president at headquarters, or both.

 Why Is It So Important to Send This Letter as Soon as Possible?

-In the most severe cases of lost evidence, where the injured person can show that the other side intentionally destroyed evidence to prevent it from being used in a lawsuit, a judge can strike the defendant’s answer—meaning the injured person does not have to prove their injury was caused by the negligence of the other, and only has to prove the amount they should recover as a result of the other side’s negligence.
+In the most severe cases of lost evidence, where the injured person can show that the other side intentionally destroyed evidence to prevent it from being used in a lawsuit, a judge can strike the defendant’s answer—meaning the victim does not have to prove fault, and only has to prove the amount they should recover as a result of the other side’s fault.

 The Impact of Lost Evidence Depends on the Specifics of Each Case

-It is easier to show certain types of evidence should have been kept for trial, such as medical records, that the law requires be kept in a certain way for a certain period of time.
-Losing medical records that vanish within the period of time that they should have been kept will almost certainly be considered unreasonable.
+It's easier to show certain types of evidence should have been kept for trial.
+A prime example is records the law requires to be kept in a certain way for a certain period of time, like trucker driving logs.
+When records like that vanish within the period of time that they should have been kept, your chances of proving spoliation skyrocket.

-In other cases, it may not be as clear.- unless you've sent that spoliation letter Take the case we talked about earlier: the bar that overserved a patron.
-For the sake of discussion, say that the a security camera was programmed to re-record over itself every 30 days.
-If the bar does not know that a patron leaving their establishment injured another, is it unreasonable to allow the video to re-record over itself?
+In other cases, it may not be as clear.- unless you've sent that spoliation letter Take the case we talked about earlier: the bar that overserved a customer who hurt you in a DUI-related car accident.
+Say the security camera was programmed to re-record over itself every 30 days.
+If the bar doesn't know about your car accident case, is it unreasonable to allow the video to re-record over itself?
 What is the standard bars and restaurants should follow?
-Unless the bar owner is given notice within 30 days, it’s possible to argue he had no duty to preserve the video recording.
-At best, you can expect a lot of courtroom arguing over what the bar owner should have known, and the video evidence will still be lost.
+Unless the bar owner is given immediate notice, he’s got a solid argument he had no obligation to preserve the video.
+At best, you can expect a lot of courtroom wrangling over what the bar owner should have known, and the video evidence will still be lost.

-One way to guarantee that the owner should have known to save the video is to send a spoliation letter requesting the preservation of such video evidence before 30 days pass.
-The injured person (or his surviving family, if the accident was fatal) would certainly want this evidence, if the video showed the patron was served drink after drink and was stumbling out of the bar into his car parked right out front while waving to the bartender.
+One way to guarantee that the owner should have known to save the video is to send a spoliation letter requesting the preservation of the video before 30 days pass.

-Each case is different, but the following are the types of injury cases where spoliation letters should be sent early:
+Each case is different, but here's other types of injury cases where spoliation letters should be sent early:

-- Slip and fall and trip and fall at public places
+- Slip and fall and trip and fall acccidents